Blog: Omega Marine: First Dive Watch

 Omega Marine.
 Photo by Mike Katz, © www.clockfixer.com

 In 1932 Omega introduced a waterproof wristwatch based upon Swiss patent CH 146310 granted to Louis Alix of Geneva.
 This watch was called the Omega Marine and given the Omega reference number 679.
-The Omega Marine was the first dive watch, the first watch specifically tested and qualified for diving.
+The Omega Marine was the first true dive watch; the first watch specifically tested and qualified for diving.

 Rolex had a firm grip on waterproof screw down crowns through the patented Oyster crown, so Alix's patent design used for the Omega Marine overcame the problem of making the winding stem water proof without infringing Rolex's patents by the simple expedient of sliding the whole watch inside a second outer casing.
 The patent was also taken out in France, Britain, the USA and Germany.

 In 1936 an Omega Marine was sunk to a depth of 73 metres in Lake Geneva for 30 minutes.
 In May 1937 the Swiss Laboratory for Horology in Neuchâtel certified the Omega Marine as being able to withstand a pressure of 13.5 atmospheres, equivalent to a depth of water of 135 metres.
 These were the first tests to establish the depth capabilities of a watch and qualify its suitability for diving.